Space Resources

 Graduate Certificate

 The Graduate Certificate is intended to give the student a panoramic view of space resources to understand the role that scientific knowledge, engineering systems, economic analyses, business cases, and legal and policy aspects play in this field.
-This option requires students to take a minimum of 12 credits online with 6 credits from two core courses (SPRS501 and SPRS502) and 6 credits chosen from other core or elective courses.
+This option requires students to take a minimum of 12 credits online with 3 credits from Space Resources Fundamentals (SPRS501) and 9 credits chosen from other courses.
 Table 1 lists the courses that will comprise the curriculum for the Graduate Certificate.

 SPRS501SPACE RESOURCES FUNDAMENTALS3.0